 When developing extensions in the AL development environment, you have a wide range of possibilities.
-Designer in Dynamics 365 Business Central complements the development experience in Visual Studio Code, as it provides an easy and convenient way of making immediate adjustments to your design by simply dragging and dropping the components on the page.
+Designer in Dynamics 365 Business Central complements the development experience in Visual Studio Code.
+It provides an easy and convenient way to make immediate changes to your design by dragging and dropping the components on the page.

 Here is a quick overview of capabilities in Designer: